Tianshuo-Xu/CDP-Towards-Optimal-Filter-Pruning-via-Class-wise-Discriminative-Power/README.md

 # CDP: Towards Optimal Filter Pruning via Class-wise Discriminative Power

 This repo contains code and data of  all experiments of our paper.
-We also offer google drive link of some finetuned model weight files which we listed in our paper.
+We also offer google drive link of some finetuned model weight files which we listed in our paper (https://doi.org/10.1145/3474085.3475680).

 ![](./readme/cdp_overview.png)